 I bought health insurance in my home country.
 Do I still have to pay for UMKC’s health insurance?

 YES.
 Purchasing health insurance is mandatory for all international students.
 Waivers for this fee are only given in special circumstances.
-Go here for more information about international student health insurance.

 What does my health insurance cover?

 UMKC’s Student Health Center has someone who can see you for no charge.
 The cost for any tests or x-rays will be billed to your student account.

 If you go to a doctor, your insurance will pay most of your costs.